Accepting new patients, enroll now!

 Looking Forward

-Greater Portland Health’s vision is a healthy community in which everyone has access to integrated, culturally inclusive, affordable, and high-quality health care services promoting physical and emotional wellness.
+Greater Portland Health’s vision is a healthy community in which everyone has access to integrated, affordable, and high-quality health care services promoting physical and emotional wellness.